Breder.org

 Tax collection in Canada is administered by the Canada Revenue Agency (CRA), and is regulated by the Income Tax Act.
 It is important to note that the federal government collects personal income tax on behalf of all provinces and territories.

 Taxpayers must fill in a tax return form each year, declaring their own tax liability of the previous calendar year to the CRA.
 Canadian residents may be taxed for income acquired both in and out of the country.
-Non-residents may be taxed for income from canadian sources.
+Non-residents may be taxed for income from Canadian sources.

-After each calendar year, every person resident in canada at any time must file a T1 “Tax and Benefit Return” for individuals.
+After each calendar year, every person resident in Canada at any time must file a T1 “Tax and Benefit Return” for individuals.
 Both the form and the owed taxes are due April 30 each year.

 Personal income may be collected through deduction of the individual's pay by the employer, and through payment when filing the tax return, besides other direct payment methods.
-Employer's may also withold Canada Pension Plan (CPP) and Employment Insurance (EI) contributions.
+Employer's may also withhold Canada Pension Plan (CPP) and Employment Insurance (EI) contributions.
 Taxes paid in excess are refunded when filling the tax return.

 Non-taxable Income